morgenman/Computer-Science/Spring 2022/Networks/Networks.md

 ## Link State (Dijkstra's algorithm)
 * Best for static routes, or routes that change slowly over time
+* each n iteration, need to check all nodes.
+	* n(n+1)/2 comparisons: O($n^{2}$) complexity
+* each router must broadcast its link state information to other n routers
+* When link costs depend on traffic volume, route oscillations are possible
+	* ie, link being used less, so its a better route, etc
 ![[Pasted image 20220404102416.png]]
 * **Direct cost is $\infty$ if they are not direct neighbors **
 * Use when you have complete information about every router on the network (complete topology)